quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_AVAILABLE frame {#path-available-frame}

-PATH_AVAILABLE Frames are used by endpoints to inform the peer that the path associated to the Destination Connection IDs in the frame is available for sending.
+PATH_AVAILABLE frames are used by endpoints to inform the peer that the path associated to the Destination Connection IDs in the frame is available for sending.
 PATH_AVAILABLE frames are formatted as shown in {{fig-path-available-format}}.

 ~~~
   PATH_AVAILABLE Frame {
-    Type (i) = TBD-03 (experiments use 0xbaba07),
+    Type (i) = TBD-03 (experiments use 0x15228c08),
     Destination Connection ID Sequence Number (i),
     Path Status sequence number (i),
   }
 ~~~
 {: #fig-path-available-format title="PATH_AVAILABLE Frame Format"}

-PATH_AVAILABLE Frames contain the following fields:
+PATH_AVAILABLE frames contain the following fields:

 Destination Connection ID Sequence Number:
 : The sequence number of the Destination Connection ID used by the